awslabs/cognito-proxy-rest-service/README.md

 #### Deployment

-There are 3 parameters that you will need to modify:
+The AWS Lambda functions use environment variables for easier deployments.
+These are the 3 parameters that you will need to pass in:

 ```
 RegionParameter - the region where the Lambda functions will be deployed to
 CognitoUserPoolIdParameter - the Cognito User Pool Id